 - Micro job sites – Full list of sites offering paid tasks and other small jobs.

 If you use other survey apps and you're looking to add a new one to your arsenal, Eureka is a decent choice.
 It's a bit finicky at times and it's still very new, but development on it seems active and it's improving often.

-Have you used the Eureka app or site before?
-Please click here to leave your own short Eureka Surveys review in the comments or fill out this form to help make this review/guide more accurate!
+- Have you used the Eureka app or site before?
+Please click here to leave your own short Eureka Surveys review in the comments!
 Thanks – it helps a lot.